KeeperOfEnigmas/RL-ViGen/README.md

 - [ ] Change augmentation: shifting/random_conv to cropping/other augmentations.
 - [ ] Visualize the base result.
 (Performance, saliency map...)
 - [ ] Context aware augmentation with VLM ([AComprehensive Survey of Data Augmentation in Visual Reinforcement Learning](https://arxiv.org/pdf/2210.04561v4): Section 3.5.1).

+## Things to note
+- Mention different kinds of background changes.
+(Color...)
+- Show baseline result without any augmentation for comparison.
+- Mention frame stacks of images.
+- Citation should be directly on the page.